Forever GI Bill: Benefits, Eligibility, & Changes

 Work Study Expansion

-This will remove the expiration date of June 30, 2022, for certain qualifying work-study activities where you would be paid an additional educational assistance allowance.
+This removed an expiration date (June 30, 2022) for certain qualifying work-study activities where you would be paid an additional educational assistance allowance.

 These activities include: